smirarab/sepp/tutorial/tipp-tutorial.md

             -pt 0.0
 ```

-In addition, TIPP outputs a `.json` file with the placements, created according to pplacer format.
-Please refer to [pplacer website](http://matsen.github.com/pplacer/generated_rst/pplacer.html#json-format-specification) for more information on the format of the josn file.
-Also note that pplacer package provides a program called guppy that can read `.json` files and perform downstream steps such as visualization.
+Besides the classification file, TIPP outputs other information about the fragments, including the alignments (note that there could be multiple alignment files created, each corresponding to a different placement subset) as well as the phylogenetic placements.

-In addition to the `.json` file, TIPP outputs alignments of fragments to reference sets.
-There could be multiple alignment files created, each corresponding to a different placement subset.
+Placements are given in the `.json` file, created according to *pplacer* format.
+Please refer to [pplacer website](http://matsen.github.com/pplacer/generated_rst/pplacer.html#json-format-specification) for more information on the format of the `.json` file.
+Also note that *pplacer* package provides a program called *guppy* that can read `.json` files and perform downstream steps such as visualization.

 Task 2: Converting the result into an abundance profile.
 --------------------------------------------------------
 The classification file lists all possible classifications for a fragment, even if it has very low support.
 In some situations, we only want the most highly supported classifications.
 We can use a helper tool to convert the classification file into a profile.

 ```
 run_tipp_tool.py -g markers-v1/pyrg \
                  -d output_profile \
                  -o markers-v1-pyrg \
-                 -i output_classification.txt \
+                 -i output_lower_threshold_classification.txt \
                  -t 0.95
 ```